krimlabs/krimlabs.com/content/posts/block-chain-is-like-a-transistor.md

 But the main frames still exist.
 They are called banks now.
 Every government has a personal one.
 It is extremely expensive to own and maintain one.
 Individuals have to pay for tightly regulated bank access.
 And the financial services are subject to the tyranny of the lobbyists and the government.

-The knowledge of it’s operation is limited to a handful of groups and companies, accessible only by high net-worth and high power individuals.
+The knowledge of its operation is limited to a handful of groups and companies, accessible only by high net-worth and high power individuals.

 We are currently witnessing the Blockchain revolution.
 Along with projects like Bitcoin and Ethereum.